-- Insurance Contracts, Write-Offs – It’s critical to educate incoming providers on the details of insurance contracts and the associated contractual adjustments to revenue that are the cost of doing business.
+- Insurance Contracts and Write-Offs – It’s critical to educate incoming providers on the details of insurance contracts and the associated contractual adjustments to revenue that are the cost of doing business.
 Rarely do new associates understand that the work they do may have 25 to 30 to even 40 percent written right off the top as part of the group’s contracts.
 While disheartening for the new provider, it’s imperative they understand how to maximize their time and treatment options.

 - Denials and Rejected Claims – The impact of denials is pronounced and enlisting new providers in their reduction will be significant to the bottom line.

-- Ensure Providers Remain Current on Coding Requirements– New providers will need to be educated on the requirements for CPT coding and how it relates to the ICD-10 coding process that takes place as the claim is prepared for submission to insurance.
-In 2019, there were 335 changes to the CPT and HCPCS code sets and all providers have a financial interest in staying current.
+- Ensure Providers Remain Current on Coding Requirements–New providers will need to be educated on the requirements for CPT coding and how it relates to the ICD-10 coding process that takes place as the claim is prepared for submission to insurance.
+In 2020, there were 394 changes to the CPT and HCPCS code sets and all providers have a financial interest in staying current.

 Through demonstrated leadership and accountability, you can set the tone for every provider to have a stake in the success of the practice.
 Increased provider satisfaction and engagement results when information is shared and achieving organizational alignment will help significantly in your retention efforts.

-Contact us today to request an RCM report card and make sure your practice is ready to expand.
+Contact us today to request an RCM Health Check and ensure your practice is ready to expand.